Chermside Bus Layover, Gympie Road and Murphy Road intersection, construct bus facilities

 Additional information

-As part of the project, TMR will undertake works to improve the structural integrity of the old Vellnagel's Blacksmith building on Gympie Road.
+As part of the project, we undertook works to improve the structural integrity of the old Vellnagel's Blacksmith building on Gympie Road.

-The main former forge building will be retained in place under the project design, with the surrounding, newer buildings to be removed.
+The main former forge building was retained in place under the project design, with the surrounding, newer buildings removed.

 Chermside Bus Layover design map